 Mountain Treasure Bed and Breakfast, 408 Country Route 40, Maplecrest, New York

 I am absolutely sure that we were not the only satisfied guests who really enjoyed their stay in this B&B homely environment run by the friendly family of Agnes.
 This place is in a great location between Windham Mountain Resorts and Hunter Mountain Resort.
-It’s only about 2 hours drive from New York / New Jersey area.
-This hotel is 122 miles north of Belleville NJ, about 2+ hours of driving.
+It’s only about 2 hours from New York / New Jersey.
+This hotel is 122 miles north of Belleville, NJ, about 2+ hours of driving.

 Our room was so homely did not feel like I was sleeping in a different bed than I am used to, and of course, it was spotlessly clean.
-The bathroom was special and can’t get cleaner that.
-We got all the amenities in the bathroom including a hairdryer.
+The bathroom was special, and can’t get cleaner than that.
+We got all the amenities in the bathroom, including a hairdryer.

-I will always remember the delicious breakfast homemade crepes prepared by Agnes, the picture below is one of the many items we had during breakfast.
+I will never forget the delicious breakfast of homemade crepes prepared by Agnes; the picture below is one of the many items we had during breakfast.